 Offset Printing vs Print On Demand

-Before POD came about, the process of offset printing would take months to complete.
+Before you could publish on demand®, the process of offset printing would take months to complete.
 Standard offset print runs needed to be in the thousands to justify the fixed costs.
 That put a heavy financial burden on the independent writer not published by a traditional publishing company, because with offset printing an indie author would have to pay to print thousands of copies of their book that weren't guaranteed to sell.
 Beyond that, they'd have to find a place to store their copies, paying for warehousing or losing various rooms of their home to book storage.

 Digital printing and POD has eliminated the need for large offset print runs, allowing millions of new authors to see their printed work come to life quickly, efficiently, and inexpensively.